da1ssk/Udacity-DRLND-3-Collaboration-and-Competition/README.md

 # Udacity-DRLND-3-Collaboration-and-Competition

-In this project, we train two agents control rackets to bounce a ball over a net.
+In this project, we train two agents to control rackets to bounce a ball over a net.

-The simulation environment is based on Unity Environment.
+The simulation environment is based on the Unity Environment.
 The code is available [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/python/unityagents)

 <img src="tennis_result.gif" width=480>